railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_virtualFiles.rst

 for staff.
 Each report must be saved in the document management system as well as simply being sent by email to the customer.

-That's not the case in Open ERP.
-To automatically make Open ERP reports available in the FTP server, Open ERP automatically uses *virtual files*.
-You can put virtual files into directories that have the special type of *linked resource* and link the virtual files to Open ERP's reports.
+That's not the case in OpenERP.
+To automatically make OpenERP reports available in the FTP server, OpenERP automatically uses *virtual files*.
+You can put virtual files into directories that have the special type of *linked resource* and link the virtual files to OpenERP's reports.

 .. note:: Virtual Files

-    Virtual files don't actually exist in Open ERP but are made visible with a size of 0 in the FTP server.
+    Virtual files don't actually exist in OpenERP but are made visible with a size of 0 in the FTP server.
-    Once these files have been read by the client software, Open ERP prints the document related to this file and
+    Once these files have been read by the client software, OpenERP prints the document related to this file and
     returns a PDF document linked to the resource.

     When you copy or open a virtual file you print the selected resource.
-    You don't then have to go and print a document through Open ERP – you just open the file containing that document in the document management system.
+    You don't then have to go and print a document through OpenERP – you just open the file containing that document in the document management system.
-    The PDF file is then created in real time by Open ERP by reading the relevant data.
+    The PDF file is then created in real time by OpenERP by reading the relevant data.

 The screen :ref:`fig-docvirt` shows the parameters of the virtual files in Orders.
 You define the virtual files using the name ORDERNUM_print.pdf, where ORDERNUM represents the reference to the order.
 To do